ChengChen-Steven/CIS550_Final_Project/document/Project_Proposal.md

 * Stock/Company basic information (MySQL or MongoDB).
 * Stock historical trading information (MySQL).
 * Stock social feed information and news feed information (MySQL or MongoDB).
-* (TBD) User-level information, login credentials, login history, favoriate stocks, portfolio management.
+* (TBD) User-level information, login credentials, login history, favorite stocks, portfolio management.
 (MySQL or MongoDB).
 <br><br>

 #### __3.3 Outlook__
-Our data collection process is very chanlleging given the complexity in data source unification, data quality sanity check, api reliability, job scheduling and failure retry.
-Considering different API might have constrains in usage, we will change our data injection accordingly based on the requirement so that we can retain some resilience should error happens.
+Our data collection process is quite challenging given the complexity in data source unification, data quality sanity check, API reliability, job scheduling and failure retry.
+Considering different APIs might have constrains in usage, we will change our data injection accordingly based on the requirements so that we can retain some resilience should error happens.

-In our application, we currently won't focus on intra-day minute level data availability given the resource restriction, we will first fetch data after the market closes on each trading day.
-So we will schedule a cronjob to fetch trading data from the data sources on a daily basis, and first inject the data into our database.
-Our application will utilize trading data directly from the our own database.
+In our application, we currently won't focus on intra-day minute level data availability given the resource restriction, we will first fetch the data after the market closes on each trading day.
+Thus, we will schedule a cronjob to fetch trading data from the data sources on a daily basis, and first inject the data into our database.
+Our application will utilize trading data directly from our own database.

 We will likely start from a subset of US stocks, for example S&P 500 and later on ramp to all US stocks.
-In the future, we will consider the expansion to other asset categories, for example, international stocks, Gold/Silver, Futures, Crypto, OTC.
-We will also consider to integrate with intra-day data and possibly enable trading API to place asset orders.
-In the meantime, we will be exploring some open source information that we can collect from different sources. <br><br>
+In the future, we will consider the expansion to other asset categories, like international stocks, Gold/Silver, Futures, Crypto, and OTC.
+We will also consider integrating with intra-day data and possibly enabling trading API to place asset orders.
+In the meantime, we will be exploring some open-source information that we can collect from different sources. <br><br>

 ### __4. Example Queries__